finkbeca/Notes/content/docs/blockchain/nft.md

 ---
 ## Notes
 -Openzeppelin Counter contract is beneficial when you are trying to safely increment tokenIds.
--ERC-721 metadata is buildt into ERC-721
+-ERC-721 metadata is built into ERC-721
 -Link the coin to a  metadata json folder not directly to an image.
 This makes many attributes much easier to handle.
 Can use ipfs to easily hash this.